Halloween Horror Stories: Plumbing Edition 2020

-When you have a main line stoppage, it means the drain is blocked after all the drains tie together.
+When you have a mainline stoppage, it means the drain is blocked after all the drains tie together.
 When you flush one toilet, it can come up in the shower, or the bathroom across the house.
 What happened here was that there was a blockage like normal, but the washing machine was running.
 This caused several loads of water to be pumped out into a drain that was already full.
-It basically acted like a pump to pump sewage into the house.
+It basically acted as a pump to pump sewage into the house.

 Helpful Tip Time!

 If you have toilets bubbling, or sewage coming up in the shower, do not run the washing machine.
 If sewage starts coming up in a toilet or shower, turn the washing machine off immediately.